bradkellseconomics/EO-Summarization/README.md

 Summarization focus

 - The current prompt assesses whether an action concerns pesticide use (Yes/No/Maybe) and provides a short detailed summary when relevant.
-- If you have an existing CSV created before this change, it may have a column named `immigration_relevant`.
-The tool will continue writing to that column for backward compatibility; new CSVs will use `pesticide_relevant`.